The AAUP and Academic Freedom at Grambling

 Conclusions

 The AAUP’s investigating committee issued a terse conclusion to its report in which it agreed entirely with the faculty members, concluding that Grambling both violated their academic freedom and denied them the academic due process to which they were entitled under Association-recommended standards.50 Although the report avoided specific recommendations, the AAUP voted to censure the administration of Grambling College for its actions.51 It was not until the late 1970s—after Jones retired—that Grambling worked with the AAUP to establish procedures to ensure that faculty would not be disciplined in violation of their academic freedom and to guarantee due process in cases of severe faculty discipline.
 Under Jones’s successor, Joseph Johnson, Grambling made substantial enough progress that the AAUP agreed to remove it from the list of censured administrations.
-Perhaps just as significantly, Johnson apologized to the dismissed faculty members, writing to the widower of Joyce Williams that Grambling “now assures due process in a case such as hers and expresses regrets that these protections were not in place when the previous administration acted to terminate her services.”52
+Perhaps just as significant, Johnson apologized to the dismissed faculty members, writing to the widower of Joyce Williams that Grambling “now assures due process in a case such as hers and expresses regrets that these protections were not in place when the previous administration acted to terminate her services.”52

 Although the AAUP failed to persuade the administration to reinstate the faculty members, the Association’s efforts helped to improve the quality of life for faculty at Grambling.
 When it came to faculty affairs, Grambling College in the 1960s was still an emerging institution.
 Its president, Ralph Jones, acted as if the college was his personal property, and his summary dismissals of these three faculty members were just one manifestation of his autocratic view of governance.
 With the help of the local AAUP chapter, and following the investigation by the national AAUP, Grambling eventually reformed its policies and brought them into line with national standards.
-More broadly, the AAUP’s efforts to reach out to the HBCUs and work with them at a time when taking such actions was controversial helped integrate these institutions into the broader American academic community.
+More broadly, the AAUP’s efforts to reach out to HBCUs and work with them at a time when taking such actions was controversial helped integrate these institutions into the broader American academic community.

 Brian M. McGowan is assistant professor of history at the University of Arkansas.
 He writes about African American history and education.
 His email address is [email protected].
 Edward L. Holt is the department head of history and holds the Benjamin A. Quarles Endowed Professorship at Grambling State University.
 His email address is [email protected].